Vladimir-csp/xdg-terminal-exec/README.md

   by `:`.
 - `--print-path`: print absolute path to selected Desktop Entry.
 Action is appended delimited by `:`.
 - `--print-content`: print content of selected Desktop Entry.
-Conflicts with `--print-cmd`.
 - `--print-cmd[=printf_sequence]`: print resulting command line, delimited by given printf sequence, `\n` by default.
-If sequence is `\n`, output is also terminated with newline.
-Conflicts with `--print-content`.
+If sequence is `\n`, command output is terminated with newline.
+- `--print-delimiter=printf_sequence`: printf sequence to be used as the delimiter between multiple requested print statements, `\n` by default.
+If sequence is `\n`, overall output is terminated with a newline (without duplication in case command output already terminated on a newline).

 Depending on selected data options, data is returned in the following order:

 - id
 - path
+- content
-- content or cmd
+- cmd

 ## Limitations and compliance of terminals